Periodontal Therapy: An Overview

 The bacteria continue to get more aggressive in this stage.
 The bacteria not only attack the bone, but they get into the bloodstream as well.
 The infection and inflammation circulate throughout the body and cause issues in other areas.
 Like mild periodontal disease, we manage this stage with scaling and root planing.

 At this stage, the infection completely evolves into disease-causing bacteria.
 Your gums will swell and ooze pus.
 It is very painful to bite or chew, and you have extremely bad breath.
 Chances are, the infection is causing other problems throughout your body.
 When it gets to this point, only gum surgery or laser gum therapy can manage it.
 Without treatment, you’re at risk of losing teeth and large amounts of bone.

 As your trusted dentist in Laurel, MD, we look forward to answering any of your questions regarding gum disease.
 We believe an informed patient is a healthy patient.
 Here are our most commonly asked questions regarding our periodontal therapy services:

 What are the warning signs of gum disease?

 Many people may not even be aware they have gum disease.
 This is why every dentist screens for it at regular checkups.
 If you suffer from any of the following symptoms, please schedule a visit with one of our dentists:

 - Sores or pus between gums and teeth

 - Changes in the fit of a dental appliance such as dentures

 What types of periodontal therapy are available?

-There are several treatment options your dentist can suggest to restore your infected tissue.
-Scaling and root planing is a procedure that allows us to clean deep into your tooth sockets to ensure that all plaque and tartar are removed from your tooth’s surface.
+Your dentist can suggest several treatment options to restore your infected tissue.
+Scaling and root planing is a procedure that allows us to clean deep into your tooth sockets.
+It is vital to remove all the plaque and tartar from your tooth’s surface.
 Laser dentistry allows us to remove infected tissue.